Adjudicative Services

 Preparing for Your Hearing

-The decision of the Hearing Officer is final.
-Similar to the Provincial court system, City staff do not have the authority to challenge or review the final decision of the Hearing Officer.
+No. The decision of the Hearing Officer is final.
+Similar to the Provincial court system, City staff cannot review or overturn the decision.

 Committee of Adjustment